-If you have space, all you have to do is know how to get the best of it.
+If you have space, all you have to do is know how to get the most of it.
 Windows 10 has some great options that allow you to split your screen into various sections and only use your keyboard to move the windows around.

 How to Enable Snap Assist

 The feature that makes splitting possible is Snap Assist.
-If you’re not sure if you have it enabled, press the Windows and I keys to open Settings.
+If you’re not sure if you have it enabled, press the Win and I keys to open Settings.
 When the Settings window appears, go to System and then Multitasking.

 The option should be on by default, but it doesn’t hurt to make sure.
 Maybe you turned it off for some reason (or someone else did).